brandur/sorg/content/nanoglyphs-drafts/005-actions.md

 ### Where Actions is the same (#same)

-While containers seem to be an elegant idea, interacting with them isn’t always straightforward. e.g. GitHub provides a straightforward recipe for getting containerized Postgres up and running as a service in the background.
+While containers _seem_ to be an elegant idea, interacting with them isn't always straightforward. e.g. GitHub provides a straightforward recipe for getting containerized Postgres up and running as a service in the background.
 But once you have a Postgres server going, you generally want to interact with it, and that necessitates command line tooling like `createdb` and `psql`.
 Those utilities are happily installed inside the container, but that's not much use to the Actions recipe running outside it.

 The easiest thing to do is to fall back to the versions available with `apt-get`, just like with Travis.
 That's easy to do, but given that builds leverage Ubuntu LTS releases, versions available tend to be tragically out of date — and not by months, by years.